 Prior to the start time, log in to the Zoom room to ensure it as working as expected.
 If possible, also arrange to meet the presenter/s prior to the webinar start time to ensure that the technology is working for them.
-Facilitate questions, Canvas chat and break-out rooms as needed.
+Facilitate questions, LMS chat and break-out rooms as needed.
 At the end of the presentation or webinar, distribute links to your feedback mechanisms to the class.

 Step seven: review and deliver feedback